garrisongys/garrison/_pages/about.md

   - /about.html
 ---

 I am a tenured Research Scientist at Data61, CSIRO.
 I am a Senior Member of IEEE.
+I am currently serving as an Associate Editor in IEEE Transactions on Neural Networks and Learning Systems (Jan 2024---present).

-My current research interests are AI Security and Privacy, Hardware Security (i.e., Physical Unclonable Functions), and System Security.
+My current research interests are AI Security and Privacy, System Security, and Hardware Security (i.e., Physical Unclonable Functions).
 I received  my  M.Sc  degree  from University of Electronic Science and Technology of China (UESTC) in 2013 and Ph.D degree from the University of Adelaide, Australia, in 2017.